 Messrs.
 Olesky and Hult are each party to an employment agreement with TWM LLC.
+Ms. Furber is party to an offer letter with the Company.
 Mr. Bruni is party to an employment agreement with Tradeweb Europe Ltd ("TW Europe").
 The other NEOs are not party to any employment agreement.